 Rogers real estate is some of the most expensive in Arkansas, although Rogers house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Rogers isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Rogers are a mix of both white- and blue-collar jobs.
+Rogers is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Rogers is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Rogers who work in sales jobs (13.79%), office and administrative support (13.19%), and management occupations (10.35%).
+There are especially a lot of people living in Rogers who work in office and administrative support (13.08%), sales jobs (12.51%), and management occupations (10.81%).

 Also of interest is that Rogers has more people living here who work in computers and math than 95% of the places in the US.

 Rogers is an extremely ethnically-diverse city.
 The people who call Rogers home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rogers residents report their race to be White, followed by Asian.
 Rogers also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 32.41% of the city’s residents.
-Important ancestries of people in Rogers include Irish, English, Italian, and French.
+People of Hispanic or Latino origin account for 32.63% of the city’s residents.
+Important ancestries of people in Rogers include German, Irish, English, Italian, and French.

 The most common language spoken in Rogers is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and German/Yiddish.